daostack/arc/docs/ref/VotingMachines/EmergentVoteScheme.md

 **constant | view**

 *Inputs:*
-1. **_idsArray** *of type bytes32[]- the proposal ids that will be checked*
+1. **_idsArray** *of type bytes32[]- the proposal ids that will be checked*

-uint index the index of the proposal containing the smallest score in the listuint min the minimum score in the list
+uint index the index of the proposal containing the smallest score in the listuint min the minimum score in the list

 ### *function* getProposalParametersHash